deadlysyn/resume/README.md

 ### About Me

-I am a humble, collaborative, ambitious, and continuously learning DevOps engineer.
+I am a humble, collaborative, ambitious, and continuously learning DevOps (aka Infrastructure, Cloud, Reliability engineer) engineer.
 I have been delivering large-scale distributed systems and mission-critical infrastructure services for nearly three decades.
 In that time I have developed a wide range of experience which includes being an individual contributor, technical lead, architect and hands-on manager.

 I am passionate about DevOps culture and SRE principles as ways to rally people with diverse backgrounds around shared outcomes; increasing productivity while